General Application for GST/HST Rebates

 You can only claim a rebate for one reason code on Form GST189.
 If you want to claim a rebate for a different reason code, file a separate form for that reason code.

-What records to include with your rebate application and what to keep
+Documents to include with your rebate application and to keep for your records

-Persons carrying on a business or engaged in a commercial activity in Canada, persons who are required to file a GST/HST return, and persons who make an application for a rebate, have to keep adequate books and records, including original invoices, for six years from the end of the year to which they relate, in case we ask to see them at a later date.
+Persons who make an application for a rebate, have to keep adequate books and records, including original invoices and receipts, for six years from the end of the year to which they relate, in case the CRA asks to see them at a later date.
 Books and records must be in English or French, or a translation must be provided.
-They must also be kept in Canada unless you get permission from the Canada Revenue Agency to maintain them outside of Canada.
-For more information on books and records, see GST/HST Memorandum 15.1, General Requirements for Books and Records.
+They must also be kept in Canada unless you get permission from the CRA to maintain them outside of Canada.
+For more information on books and records, see GST/HST Memorandum 15-1, General Requirements for Books and Records.

 Reason codes 1A and 8

-If you are a status Indian, or Indian band or council of an Indian band with an address in Ontario and you are not filing a GST/HST return, send your completed rebate application to:
+If you are an individual registered under the Indian Act, an Indian band, a tribal council, or a band-empowered entity with an address in Ontario and you are not filing a GST/HST return, send your completed rebate application to:

 Sudbury Tax Centre